boylesoftware/x2node-tutorial/src/TUTORIAL.md

 The updated record will be included in the response.

-Now, to delete record, you'd send:
+Now, to delete the record, you'd send:

 ```shell
 $ curl -v -X DELETE http://localhost:3001/products/1
 ```

-But don't do it just yet as we are going to need our product record for the further work.
-Instead, let's go ahead and create an _Account_ record:
+But don't do it just yet, as we are going to need our product record for further work.
+Instead, let's go ahead and create an _Account_ record, by creating a new `new-account.json` template file containing the JSON below:

 ```json
 {